robertmartin8/ReasonableDeviations/_posts/2020-08-20-investing-checklist.md

 - What is the trend in the stock price?
 - Quick look at financial ratios, and how it compares with competitors
   - use Atom Finance or CapIQ for comps
-  - note anything surprising (e.g very low/high multiples)
+  - note anything surprising (e.g. very low/high multiples)
 - Quick look at the trends in revenue, margins, cash flows.
 - Quick look at the balance sheet. (`veto` if much too complicated for me to understand)

 ### Meta issues

-- Do I find the company/sector vaguely interesting? (`veto` if I really have no interest in it, e.g Oil and Gas, there is no point moving further)
+- Do I find the company/sector vaguely interesting? (`veto` if I really have no interest in it, e.g. Oil and Gas, there is no point moving further)
 - What edge do I have trading this company?
   - is it small enough that major analysts don't cover it? (a la Lynch)
   - do I have special sector knowledge?